 In compliance with the Iowa Smokefree Air Act (HF-2212 142 D.1), and to protect the health of our students, faculty, staff and visitors, Divine Word College prohibits the use of tobacco products on its campus.
 Campus includes all College buildings, grounds, parking lots, College vehicles (regardless of location), athletic fields, dock areas and personal or commercial vehicles while on the DWC campus.

 Divine Word College has an established Emergency Team in place to respond to any emergency.
 The team consists of the President, Dean of Students, and the Rector of the SVD religious community.
 Students, faculty, staff, and SVD community report any emergency on campus to the President, Dean of Students, or Rector of the religious community.

 The College also has a good working relationship with the Epworth Fire Department and ambulance service.
 The Fire Department occasionally assists the College with fire drills.
-While the College does not have a written agreement with the Epworth Fire Department, the fire department has a copy of the College blueprints for every floor.
-The Dubuque County Sherriff’s Department also has a copy of the College blueprints.
+While the College does not have a written agreement with the Epworth Fire Department, the fire department has a copy of the College floor plans.
+The Dubuque County Sherriff’s Department also has a copy of the College floor plan.

 Emergency Response and Evacuation Procedures

 In the event of an emergency or dangerous situation (gas leaks, contagious viruses, incident in the surrounding area, etc.) the President confers with the Emergency Team to confirm the emergency that may be a threat to the health or safety of students or employees occurring on or near the campus.
 The President may also confer with area law enforcement officials or medical personnel for further instructions.
 The President, in consultation with the Emergency Team, will determine the content of the notification and who will be the recipients.